Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

 Unfortunately, having a diagnosis of ADHD alone does not meet the requirements for a successful NDIS application.
 However, ADHD may be considered as an additional factor in developing NDIS plans for individuals who have a diagnosis such as Autism or Intellectual Delay.

-Are you excited to discover the benefits of multisensory learning?
+Are you open to exploring the world of multisensory learning?

-At Neurosensory, we are committed to aiding children and adults with ADHD in achieving academic success.
-Whether you require an assessment for a loved one or are looking for an MSL tutor to offer support, we are here to assist you.
+The team at Neurosensory is committed to assisting children and adults with ADHD in achieving academic success.
+Whether you are seeking an assessment for a loved one or already have a diagnosis and are seeking MSL tutoring support, we are here to provide help.